7 Salon Payment Methods Accepted in Most Salons

 We have included the top 7 ways by which salons can accept the payments.

-1. Online transactions
+1. Online transactions via payment cards

-2. Payment cards acceptance with PoS on-premises
+2. Accept Payment through cards with the PoS machine

 Point of sale terminal